 Men vs. Women with Herpes

 Because of the nature of male and female genitalia, it is easier for herpes to be transmitted to a woman by a man than vice-versa.
 This is because female genitals have more exposed soft tissue.
-This also accounts for the slight gender gap in women vs. women with herpes.
-Approximately one in four American women has it, while approximately one in five American men does.
+This also accounts for the slight gender gap in women vs. men with herpes.
+Approximately one in four American women in has it, while approximately one in five American men does.
 (Statistics, depending on populations used, vary slightly.)

 Condoms and Herpes

 Condoms don’t prevent herpes transmission, but they help, cutting down the rate of transmission by about 30%.
 Condoms are not totally effective because genital herpes only require skin-to-skin contact to spread, so the areas that the condom does not cover are still susceptible.
 Some people get herpes even though they’ve always used condoms!
 Nonetheless, using a condom is a great idea and reducing the chancing by almost a third is nothing to sneeze at.
 For example, if you’re a man who is not having an outbreak, you would have an 8% chance of giving it to your partner.
 But using a condom, you’d bring that number down.
 (Add in antivirals, and you’ve brought it down to 2%).
 For more information, read: Do condoms prevent herpes?

 Monogamous couples who know their status may want to forgo the use of condoms for whatever reason (i.e. in order to get pregnant, or because condoms are just not preferred and they are monogamous and use birth control).
 This is still possible as long as other precautions are taken and both parties are informed and aware of the risks.
 Read: When is herpes not contagious?